zammad/zammad-org/src/en/reference/glossary.md

 API
 : An API (Application Programming Interface) is a set of rules and protocols that allow different software applications to communicate with each other.
-  It allows you to connect third-party systems with your Zammad (e.g. social media, messengers, monitoring tools).
+  It allows you to connect third party systems with your Zammad (e.g. social media, messengers, monitoring tools).

   You can learn more on our